Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 Below, we have set out the purposes for which we use personal data and the lawful bases which are relevant to those purposes.

-‘Special categories’ of particularly sensitive personal information require higher levels of protection.
-We need to have further justification for collecting, storing and using this type of personal data.
-Below we have identified where special category data is relevant and listed the further justification on which we are relying to process your special category personal data.
-We have in place an appropriate policy and safeguards which we are required by law to maintain when processing such data.
+Below we have identified where the collection of special category personal data is relevant and listed the further justification on which we are relying to process your special category personal data.

-4.1 Managing your tenancy or leasehold
+Managing your tenancy or leasehold

 For tenants and leaseholders only, we use your personal data to manage your tenancy or leasehold agreement or other contract between you and Cobalt Housing.